diboanches/DEMO-ConnectingCloudServices/Demo.md

 1. Log into the already configured SQL Server.

-	> **Speaking Point:** To have the application connect to the SQL Server I need the IP address.
+	> **Speaking Point:** To have the application connected to the SQL Server I need the IP address.
 Virtual network solutions do not have out-of-the-box name resolution.

 1. Run **IPConfig** to retrieve the SQL Server IP address.